 2. In the Device Manager window, expand Network adapters, from the list pick the wireless adapter and do a right-click on it and select Properties or simply double click on it.

 3. In the Properties window, switch to Power Management tab, here make sure that option Allow the computer to turn off this device to save power is checked/enabled.

-Click OK, close Device Manager and reboot the system, issue should be fixed significantly.
+Click OK, close Device Manager and reboot the system, the issue should be fixed significantly.